nathanboktae/knockout-choose/README.md

 - `options`: If an array or observable array (of any object), they are the items the user chooses from.
 If an object, grouping is enabled, by properties of the object that have array/observableArray values as options.
 - `selected`: A writable observable for the selected item, or `observableArray` for multiselect mode.
 - `selectProp`: The property of the selected object to bind to the `selected` observable.
 For example, in the above example with people object as choices, if `selectedProp` was `name`, the `selected` observable would be the string matching the `name` property of the object that was selected.

-Documentation to come, for now see [the tests](https://github.com/nathanboktae/knockout-choose/blob/master/tests/tests.js)
+- `disabled`: An expression, observable, or scalar that if is truthy, disables the dropdown, disallowing selection changes or the dropdown to open.

+See [the tests](https://github.com/nathanboktae/knockout-choose/blob/master/tests/tests.js) for more specifics.

 ### Installation